Blaisorblade/pdbp.github.io/index.md

 ```

 We have a problem here.
-The active program instance *is not stack safe*.
+The language level meaning `factorialMain.factorialInstance.factorial` above of the `factorial` description is *not tail recursive*.
+  - it uses the *stack* which overflows for the argument `1000`.

-The good news is that the active instance is just one way to define a (in this case *language level*) *meaning* for the factorial *description*.
+The good news is that it is just one language level meaning of that description.

+The language level meaning `factorialMain.factorialInstance.factorial` above should (and will) be replaced by a *tail recursive* one.
+  - it uses the *heap* which does not run out of memory for the argument `1000`.

+## **Library level meanings**

+*Language level meanings* are defined using *natural transformations*.

 # **Appendices**